juyuta/data-engineering-1/README.md

 3. Run Docker Compose to spin up the services:
     ```
-    docker-compose up
+    docker-compose up -d
     ```

-4. Activate the virtal environment with all the dependencies to run .py files:
+4. Create & Activate the virtal environment with all the dependencies to run .py files:
    ```
-   venv\Scripts\activate
+   python venv venv
+   venv\Scripts\activate.bat
    ```